Opal-RT-Technologies/ephasorsim-modelica-library/README.md

   ...
 ```

-The `fmuwrapper` package provides a utility to convert an existing component to an external component compatible with ePHASORSIM.
+The `python/fmu_wrapper_generator.py` utility is useful convert an existing component to an external component compatible with ePHASORSIM.

 ## Utilities